Mason at Indiana University

 Methods of access

-XSEDE users are encouraged to use GSI-SSH from the XSEDE User Portal or one of the desktop clients.
-SSH access via public key authentication is also permitted.
+Additionally, XSEDE users are permitted to connect via SSH using public key authentication.
 For more, see Access Resources on the XSEDE User Portal.

 Software installed on Mason is made available to users via Modules, an environment management system that lets you easily and dynamically add software packages to your user environment.
 For a list of software modules available on Mason, see Mason Modules in the IU Cyberinfrastructure Gateway.